Turning money into more money

 A new solution for shortening the cash conversion cycle

 If you have a long cash conversion cycle that’s impacting your cash flow and limiting business growth, Moula Pay is a finance option that can help.
 When you sell to other businesses and your customers pay with Moula Pay, your business gets paid upfront.
-At the same time, your customers have up to 12 months to pay, with the first three months interest and repayment-free.
+At the same time, your customers get up to three months free from interest and repayments, or can take a longer-term repayment plan if needed.

 When you become a Merchant with Moula Pay, you can: